garethtdavies/mina-payout-script/README.md

 ## MinaExplorer Payout Script

 This implementation relies on data from Minaexplorer.com.
-A more generally applicable version that takes in a staking ledger and uses the archive node is available here https://github.com/jrwashburn/mina-pool-payout and is recommended.
+A more generally applicable version that takes in a staking ledger and uses the archive node is available here https://github.com/jrwashburn/mina-pool-payout and is strongly recommended.

 This is a proof of concept implementation of this [staking calculation](https://docs.minaexplorer.com/minaexplorer/calculating-payments).

-Note, it uses APIs from MinaExplorer so isn't generally applicable.
-A better version using a local archive node is coming...

 To run, change the settings to your requirements in `payout.py` specifying at least a public key and ledger hash.
 It uses a fee of 5% but update if yours is different.